fleetdm/fleet/handbook/engineering.md

    Click `@oncall`.
 In the right sidebar, click "Edit Members."
 Remove the former oncall, and add yourself.

-2. Hand off newer conversations (Slack threads, issues, PRs, etc.).
-For more recent threads, the former oncall can unsubscribe from the thread, and the new oncall should subscribe.
+2. Handoff newer conversations (Slack threads, issues, PRs, etc.).
+For more recent threads, the former on-call can unsubscribe from the thread, and the new oncall should subscribe.
 The former oncall should explicitly share each of these threads, and the new oncall can select "Get notified about new replies" in the "..." menu.
    The former oncall can select "Turn off notifications for replies" in that same menu.
 It can be